caproto/caproto/doc/source/basics.rst

     bytes_received, address = udp_sock.recvfrom(1024)
     b.recv(bytes_received, address)

 The bytes have been cached but not yet parsed.
-The :class:`~Broadcaster` can converts the bytes into *Commands* one at time.
+The :class:`Broadcaster` can convert the bytes into *Commands* one at time.

 .. ipython:: python

     b.next_command()

-Think of this as a mutating operation, like using :func:`next` on an iterable.
+Think of this as a mutating operation, like using :func:`next` on an iterator.
-When there aren't enough bytes cached to interpret another complete Command, :meth:`~Broadcaster.next_command` returns the special constant :data:`NEED_DATA`.
+When there aren't enough bytes cached to interpret another complete Command, :meth:`Broadcaster.next_command` returns the special constant :class:`NEED_DATA`.

 .. ipython:: python

     b.next_command()

-When we call :meth:`~Broadcaster.send` or :meth:`~Broadcaster.next_command`,
+When we call :meth:`Broadcaster.send` or :meth:`Broadcaster.next_command`,
 two things happen.
 The broadcaster translates between low-level bytes and a high-level *Command*.
 The broadcaster also updates its internal state machine encoding the rules of the protocol.
 It tracks the state of both the client and